assembl/assembl/doc/example_debate.rst

 Alternative 2:
-This is the version in the fixtures, with thread-breaking links to ideas 5 and 16.
+This is the version in the fixtures, with thread-breaking links to posts 5 and 16.

 ::